-Opinion | GOP candidates add a repulsive new twist to Trump’s big lie
+Opinion | GOP candidates add a repulsive new twist to Trump’s ‘big lie’

 Note that McCormick effortlessly glides from claiming the problem is merely that GOP voters “don’t believe” Trump lost to insisting our election outcomes actually are suspect.
 Thanks to urban centers, naturally.

-The only way to fix this problem in urban strongholds, McCormick forthrightly declares, is to elected Republicans to suppress more votes in them — oops, I mean, pursue measures ensuring “election integrity.”
+The only way to fix this problem in urban strongholds, McCormick forthrightly declares, is to elect Republicans to suppress more votes in them — oops, I mean, pursue measures ensuring “election integrity.”

 Then there’s Josh Mandel, who’s running for Senate in Ohio.
 He has called for audits of voting in numerous states, while name-checking their urban centers.